AmedeoPelliccia/Q-plus-A/02_LIFECYCLE_MODEL/C-GROWTH-METHOD-SPEC.md

 ### 6.2 Contract Rules

 1. A feedback package that identifies affected artefacts **obligates** a CG entry for each; the disposition may be "no change," but the disposition itself must exist.
+2. **Cross-layer routing:** a feedback package may affect deliverables in several LC stage layers simultaneously (e.g., an in-service anomaly seeding both a design-fix revolution in the LC-C layer and a procedure-revision revolution in the LC-M layer).
+The package shall be routed to every affected layer; each affected layer opens its own CG entry and runs its own revolution.
+Resulting deliverable REVs update their pinned source sets per `QPLUS-LC-SSOT-PIN-001`.
-2. Feedback packages are configuration items: versioned, anchored, and traceable like any other artefact.
+3. Feedback packages are configuration items: versioned, anchored, and traceable like any other artefact.
-3. Degradation and wear data (e.g., fuel-cell polarization drift, LH₂ boil-off rates, DEP thermal margins) feed the descriptive and procedural DM baselines and the SSOT impact layer — they are not retained as side-channel engineering notes.
+4. Degradation and wear data (e.g., fuel-cell polarization drift, LH₂ boil-off rates, DEP thermal margins) feed the descriptive and procedural DM baselines and the SSOT impact layer — they are not retained as side-channel engineering notes.
-4. The CH→CG edge never bypasses gates: re-seeded artefacts traverse the full revolution.
+5. The CH→CG edge never bypasses gates: re-seeded artefacts traverse the full revolution within their layer.

 ---